jamesan/tmmis-data-fetcher/README.md

 # TMMIS data fetcher

-A bash shell script to fetch data from the Toronto Meeting Management Information System (TMMIS).
+Fetches data from the Toronto Meeting Management Information System (TMMIS).

 **Requires curl.**

+Below, this documents (incompletely) the HTTP API of TMMIS.

 ## Preamble